The Air & Space Power Conference combines in-depth studies,

 Panel Session 2: Sharing Information – Synergising Inter-Agency Co-operation

 The Conference’s second panel session will identify how air and space forces contribute to the achievement of Information Advantage, opening with a grand-strategic perspective followed by a historical perspective identifying the enduring lessons from the Battle of Britain (the 80th Anniversary of which coincides with the Conference).
 Air Officer Commanding Number 11 Group, Air Vice-Marshal Ian Duguid, will describe how the Royal Air Force is integrating its abilities across Service and national boundaries to drive operational synergies across all domains, whilst an industrial partner will reveal how it is addressing the need to share information accurately and quickly to warfighters in all domains.

 Panel Session 3: An Information-enabled Next-Generation Air Force

-A key combined initiative of the Chiefs of the British, US and French Air Forces is to determine how best to define and develop the ‘airman and woman of the future’.
-In opening this session, a senior Air Force officer will offer a tri-lateral perspective on the key attributes of the future air and space warfighter.
-Speakers from the British Army, industry, and a junior member of the Royal Air Force will provide their own perspectives on ensuring how the very best and most diverse workforce can be secured to deliver the essential Information Advantage capabilities that will be required of air and space forces in the future.
+A key objective for international Air Chiefs is to determine how best to define and develop the ‘airman and woman of the future’.
+In opening this session, a senior international Air Force officer will offer a perspective on the key attributes of the future air and space warfighter.
+Speakers from the British Army, industry, and a member of the Royal Air Force Video Gaming and e-Sports will provide their own perspectives on ensuring how the very best and most diverse workforce can be secured to deliver the essential Information Advantage capabilities that will be required of air and space forces in the future.

 Panel Session 4: Putting Information Advantage at the Heart of the Next Generation Air Force